gazzamc/starfield_hex_updater/README.md

 # Starfield Hex Updater

 ## Requirements
 I've tried to keep it as simple as possible, I've used only build-in imports.
-Using the below version of python, I'm sure anyhting python 3.x would work, but if you have trouble use the one I mentioned.
+Using the below version of python, I'm sure any version above python 3.x would work, but if you have any trouble use the one I mentioned.

+Be vigilant of the hex table name `hex_table_{game_version}_{commit_id}.json`, it consists of important data, so if you're having issues after running the update be sure you're trying to update with the correct hex table.

 > Python 3.11